LEARNING HOW TO THINK LOGICALLY

 It is a step-by-step advancement in understanding of what is perceived through our senses, a reasoning process to interpret what it is we that we perceive (to draw accurate conclusion), and then drawing a conclusion based on this cognitive process.

 Sharpening one’s perceptive skills will enhance an individual’s ability to use their mental capabilities to their fullest extent.

 Any tool is of best service when it user has familiarized themselves with it.
 The most proficient of journeyman are those who master it’s usage.
 To optimize its usage, we must understand how it operates in term of processes.

 WHAT IS LOGIC?

-Despite the necessity to be able to think logically, you will find particularly in public education, children who are sent into the academic educational program without having any prior training on how to learn/reason or how to approach learning.
+Despite the necessity to be able to think logically, you will find that in public education especially, children are sent into the academic educational program without having any prior training on how to learn/reason or how to approach learning.
 They simply start receiving information without any guidance on what to do with the information they are being bombarded with.
 There is no one teaching them how to sort it all out, or to keep it in order, or how to prioritize the importance of the information, etc.